-15. Council of Governors - conflicts of interest of governors
+19. Council of Governors - conflicts of interest of governors

-If a governor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the governor shall disclose that interest to the members of the Council of Governors as soon as he or she becomes aware of it.
-The Standing Orders for the Council of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.
+19.1 If a governor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the governor shall disclose that interest to the members of the Council of Governors as soon as he or she becomes aware of it.
+The Standing Orders for the

-16. Council of Governors - expenses
+Council of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.

-The Trust may pay travelling and other expenses to members of the Council of Governors at rates determined by the Trust.
+20. Council of Governors - expenses

-17. Council of Governors - further provisions
+20.1 The Trust may pay travelling and other expenses to members of the Council of Governors at rates determined by the Trust.

-Further provisions with respect to the Council of Governors are set out in Annex 6.
+21. Council of Governors - further provisions

-18. Board of Directors - composition
+21.1 Further provisions with respect to the Council of Governors are set out in Annex 6.

-18.1 The Trust is to have a Board of Directors, which shall comprise both executive and nonexecutive directors.
+22. Board of Directors - composition

-- 18.2 Subject to paragraph 8 of Annex 9, the Board of Directors is to comprise: - 18.2.1 a non-executive chairman - 18.2.25 other non-executive directors; and - 18.2.3 5 executive directors. - 18.3 One of the executive directors shall be the Chief Executive. - 18.4 The Chief Executive shall be the Accounting Officer. - 18.5 One of the executive directors shall be the finance director, with qualifications approved by the Consultative Committee of Accountancy Bodies (CCAB). - 18.6 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 18.7 One of the executive directors is to be a registered nurse.
+- 22.1 The Trust is to have a Board of Directors, which shall comprise both executive and nonexecutive directors. - 22.2 Subject to paragraph 2.6 of Annex 8, the Board of Directors is to comprise: - 22.2.1 a non-executive chairman - 22.2.2 Not less than 5 and no greater than 8 other non-executive directors; and - 22.2.3 a chief executive and not less than 4 and no more than 7 executive directors - 22.2.3 at least half of the Board of Directors, excluding the Chair, will comprise of non-executive directors determined to be independent. - 22.3 One of the executive directors shall be the chief executive. - 22.4 The chief executive shall be the Accounting Officer. - 22.5 One of the executive directors shall be the finance director, with qualifications approved by the Consultative Committee of Accountancy Bodies (CCAB). - 22.6 One of the executive directors is to be a registered medical practitioner or a registered dentist (within the meaning of the Dentists Act 1984). - 22.7 One of the executive directors is to be a registered nurse or a registered midwife. - 22.8 The Board may determine that other Trust officers may attend meeting of the Board of Directors as, and when, required to provide operational advice and support to the Board to assist the Board in the discharge of its responsibility.
+For the avoidance of doubt, such an officer attending will not be a Director of the purpose of the 2006 Act.
+Nor will they be able to vote and will bear no responsibility or liability for an action of decision of the Board of Directors